HugoGeneroso/Challenge/README.md

 Download the project
 > git clone https://github.com/HugoGeneroso/ChallengeRocketChat

-Install dependencies:
+Install dependencies:\n
 `npm install`

-Start the project or run the unit tests
+Start the project or run the unit tests:\n
 `npm run start`

-To run the unit tests:
+To run the unit tests:\n
 ` npm test `

-To test the api Endpoint as stated on the bonus list on number 3:
-` npm start `
+To test the api Endpoint as stated on the bonus list on number 3:\n ` npm start `\n
 Then you just need to make a POST request localhost:3000/analyzeTasks (I have used postman) with the parameter inputString as the input for the string that is going to be treated.

 ### Aditional Info